The Batu Caves are one of the best things to see near Kuala Lumpur city.

 The easiest way to get there is to book a Grab taxi, which will cost about 20 MYR ($5 USD) from KL city.

-The cheapest way to get there is to take the train from KL Sentral, which runs every half hour and costs only 2.5 MYR (60 cents).
+The cheapest way to get there is to take the train from KL Sentral, which runs every half hour and costs only 2.5 MYR (less than one US Dollar).

 If you would rather book a tour, Viator has lots of tours going to Batu Caves.